 Richard W. Thaler

-Our Managing Partner, Richard Thaler, has almost 40 years experience as an investment banker and advisor to domestic and international corporations, debt funds, privaate equity funds, pension funds, endowments, foreign governments, not-for-profits, unions and individuals.
-PHis experience includes four early years with the Bank of Boston (primarily in Brazil), sixteen years with Lehman Brothers, twelve years with Deutsche Bank Securities from which he retired as a Vice Chairman, and a financial advisory role to BMO Capital Markets as well as representing institutional debt and LBO equity investors on corporate boards.
+Our Managing Partner, Richard Thaler, has over 40 years experience as an investment banker and advisor to domestic and international corporations, debt funds, privaate equity funds, pension funds, endowments, foreign governments, not-for-profits, unions and individuals.
+His experience includes four early years with the Bank of Boston (primarily in Brazil), sixteen years with Lehman Brothers, twelve years with Deutsche Bank Securities from which he retired as a Vice Chairman, and a financial advisory role to BMO Capital Markets as well as representing institutional debt and LBO equity investors on corporate boards.
 Our Managing Partner has a broad and balanced perspective as an investment banker, manager, mentor to leading American broadcast and print journalists, professor and not-for-profit board chair and trustee.
 He currently serves as a Director of Caribbean Restaurants (Burger King of Puerto Rico) and SVP Worldwide (Singer Sewing Machine) and is a review board member for Branford Castle LLC, a mid cap LBO firm.
 He previously served as a director of Gordon Brothers Inc, a global financial services business based in Boston.

 In his years as an investment banker for Lehman Brothers and Deutsche Bank Securities, as well as a advisor to BMO Securities, he has been involved in numerous large and small debt and equity transactions, varied acquisitions, leverage buyouts, restructurings and cross border transactions.
 He continues to teach finance at the college level, has led seminars for corporate groups and served on audit, governance and investment committees for religious, educational and other not-for-profits.